Bert Blyleven

 In the collection:

-The reverse of the contract provides some interest.
-Here Blyleven’s signature appears next to Topps executive Sy Berger.
-Blyleven has also penned his parents’ name and address near where his father Joe Blyleven signed to give parental consent.
-Berger is credited with designing the 1952 T
+The reverse of the contract provides interest.
+Here Bert Blyleven’s signature appears next to that of Topps executive Sy Berger.
+Known as the father of modern baseball cards, Berger is credited with designing the 1952 Topps set.
+He worked for Topps for more than a half century and was honored

 An 18-year old Bert Blyleven must have been thrilled to sign a contract to appear on baseball cards.
-In the collection is his first contract extension with Topps.
-Signed eight months before his Major League debut, this represents a very early Blyleven autograph.
-Born in
+Before he turned 19 he also signed an extension.
+The first piece on this page is the Dutchman’s initial contract with Topps Chewing Gum.
+The contract above is his first contract extension with

 In his first All Star Game appearance Bert Blyleven gave up Hank Aaron's final ASG RBI